-The Persian Gulf is a significant body of water in terms of ecology and biodiversity; nevertheless, it is presently gravely threatened due to a variety of factors.
+Iran (IMNA) - Although the Persian Gulf is a significant body of water with regard to its biodiversity and environment, it is currently under grave risk due to a number of factors.

 The younger generation that lives in the Gulf will see it lose much of the marine life to which they have been used if these pressures are not reduced or made sustainable soon.
 Additionally, although the bulk of the known marine life declines, other creatures could profit from the altered environment.